 Harper (Sophia Grasso), a 30-ish lesbian living in New York City, has just broken up with Mackenzie, her girlfriend of nine years who left her to marry a guy.
 At a bar, Harper tells her date, “It’s like I woke up from a coma and I have no f*cking idea what’s going on.”

-Unbeknownst to her, her 60-something-year-old mom Val (Susan Gallagher) has recently left her father after her sexual awakening with her Pilates instructor.
+Unbeknownst to her, her 60-something-year-old mom Val (Susan Gallagher) has recently left her father after a sexual awakening with her Pilates instructor.
 Harper’s hilarious roommate Devon (Diana Oh) is totally supportive — “I love Pilates lesbians,” she coos — but Harper totally isn’t.
 “I just want you to understand,” Harper tells her mom, “you’re not bisexual — it’s rude.”

 “God, I just wanna be me,” Val tells her daughter during a heart-to-heart, “not mom, not Frank’s wife, not John’s daughter, not ‘Casserole Val.'”